geekysuavo/variational-bayes-cs/README.md

 highly scalable sparse Bayesian learning in compressed sensing recovery problems.

-Technical details of the algorithm are given in:
+Technical details of the algorithm are _in preparation for submission to_:

 > Worley, B., Malliavin, T. E., Nilges, M., _Scalable Sparse Bayesian
 > Learning for Compressed Sensing Recovery_, IEEE Transactions on